upaternostro/ansible-role-tomcat-multi/README.md

         ajp_port: 8009

 Port number of ajp port of Tomcat instance sevice.
 Please define it carefuly, it should be not the same as other ports.

+        ajp_stp: false

+Tomcat "Connector" using the shared thread pool for ajp connections.

         ajp_zone: "trusted"